KYVENetwork/trustless-api/.github/README.md

 The Trustless API is split up into different responsibilities.
 First, there is the `crawler`, which crawls the actual bundles from KYVE, generates an inclusion proof for each data item in the bundle, creates indices for those data items, and finally stores them together with a proof of inclusion.

+Next, there is the server, which receives a request for a data item with a specific key, looks up the data item based on the key, and returns the data item together with the previously generated proof of inclusion.

 These steps are independent at the code level, meaning that it is necessary to first start a process with the crawler in order to correctly serve the crawled data items.

 ### How the crawler works in detail